 Generally, taxpayers are subject to tax audits with respect to three calendar years preceding the year of the audit.
 However, completed audits do not exclude the possibility of subsequent additional tax audits performed by upperlevel tax inspectorates reviewing the results of tax audits of their subordinate tax inspectorates.
-Management believes that its interpretation of the relevant legislation as at 31 December 2019 is appropriate and that the Group's tax, and currency positions will be sustained.
+Management believes that its interpretation of the relevant legislation as at 31 December 2020 is appropriate and that the Group's tax, and currency positions will be sustained.

-Notes to the consolidated financial statements For the year ended 31 December 2019
+Notes to the consolidated financial statements For the year ended 31 December 2020

-27 Contingencies and commitments (continued)
+25 Contingencies and commitments (continued)

-27.1 Compliance with regulatory ratios
+25.1 Compliance with regulatory ratios

-The Financial Market Supervisory Authority of the Republic of Azerbaijan (it has been closed in 2019 and this function is now with the Central Bank of Azerbaijan) require banks to maintain certain prudential ratios computed based on statutory financial statements.
-As at 31 December 2019, the Group was in compliance with these ratios based on liquid securities in place.
+The the Central Bank of Azerbaijan) require banks to maintain certain prudential ratios computed based on statutory financial statements.
+As at 31 December 2020, the Group was in compliance with these ratios based on liquid securities in place.

-28 Transactions with related parties
+26 Transactions with related parties